 Sweet potatoes are all too often presented on the Thanksgiving table loaded with sugar and topped off with browned marshmallows.

-This turns a delicious and healthy tuber into a sugary, calorie dense dessert that should be avoided.
+This turns a delicious and healthy tuber into a sugary, calorie-dense dessert that should be avoided.

 Mashed sweet potatoes offer your Thanksgiving guests a healthier way to enjoy this bright orange root.
 Research suggests that the type of starch found in sweet potatoes fills you up faster without the disadvantages of other starchy foods.

 To get the ultimate health benefits from your mashed sweet potatoes, skip the butter and milk and make them creamy with Greek yogurt.
-Add salt, pepper and rosemary for a savory blend of seasonings.
-Mashed sweet potatoes prepared this way are nearly fat free and rich in iron and vitamin B6.
+Add salt, pepper, and rosemary for a savory blend of seasonings.
+Mashed sweet potatoes prepared this way are nearly fat-free and rich in iron and vitamin B6.

-3. Oven Roasted Brussel Sprouts
+3. Oven Roasted Brussels sprouts

 If properly prepared, sprouts can hold their own as a delicious addition to any table.
 Roast your sprouts to bring out the best flavor.
 Cut off the tough ends and toss them in olive oil, salt and pepper.